pontoon-data/Pontoon/docs/docs/sources-destinations/destinations/postgresql.md

 CREATE SCHEMA raw_data;

 -- Grant permissions
-GRANT CONNECT ON DATABASE analytics TO pontoon_user;
+GRANT CONNECT ON DATABASE ...
+TO pontoon_user;
 GRANT USAGE ON SCHEMA raw_data TO pontoon_user;
 GRANT CREATE ON SCHEMA raw_data TO pontoon_user;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA raw_data TO pontoon_user;
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA raw_data TO pontoon_user;

--- Grant future permissions
-ALTER DEFAULT PRIVILEGES IN SCHEMA raw_data GRANT ALL ON TABLES TO pontoon_user;
-ALTER DEFAULT PRIVILEGES IN SCHEMA raw_data GRANT ALL ON SEQUENCES TO pontoon_user;
 ```

 ### Step 2: Configure Pontoon